globalwordnet/schemas/index.md

 * antonym: An opposite and inherently incompatible word
 * also: See also, a reference of weak meaning
-* verb_group: Verb senses that similar in meaning and have been manually grouped together.
 * participle: An adjective that is a participle form a verb
 * pertainym: A relational adjective.
 Adjectives that are pertainyms are usually defined by such phrases as "of or pertaining to" and do not have antonyms.
 A pertainym can point to a noun or another pertainym
 * derivation: A word that is derived from some other word